sherryfan/CuttingEdge-VR-TransitionTool/README.md

 CEMindPalaceController: On the parent object of CE_MindPalace (prefab)
 CESceneHelper: On a designated game manager assembly game object
 CESync: On the grounding game object to be synced
-CEUtilities: On a designated game manager assembly game object (todo)
+CEUtilities: On a designated game manager assembly game object
-CECollisionHelper: tobe deleted
-CESoundManager: FadeIn and FadeOut sound transition
+CECameraFOV: On main camera for attention detection system
+CEMontageController: prefab/in scene controller
+CEWhiteFrame: On center eye anchor

 ## Progress Snapshots